cormullion/Karnak.jl/docs/src/syntax.md

 end 600 300
 ```

-To control the appearance of the graph, you supply values to
-some of the keyword arguments.
+To control the appearance of the graph, you supply values to the keyword arguments.
 Most keyword arguments
 accepts vectors, ranges, and scalar values, and a few accept
 functions as well.

-For example, a contrived (and consequently hideously ugly)
+Here's a contrived (and consequently hideously ugly)
-example of some possible syntax would be:
+example of the type of syntax you can use:

 ```@example graphsection
 @drawsvg begin